 For partners and B2B clients who you’re sending holiday cards to, it’s usually best to send them to their business addresses instead of their homes.
 Double check those addresses and ask if you don’t have them or aren’t sure.
 You don’t want anyone getting left out because you had the wrong information.

 Don’t Forget Support Staff

-Many of the clients who you’re sending business holiday cards to probably have assistants or receptionists.
-If there are any of these staff members who you interact with regularly, send them a card too.
+Many of the clients to whom you’re sending business holiday cards probably have assistants or receptionists.
+If there are any of these staff members whom you interact with regularly, send them a card too.
 They’re probably going to end up dealing with the card you’re sending their boss, so you don’t want them to feel left out.